-The Senior Director will be a thought leader directing the fundraising efforts in support of the Perlmutter Cancer Center (PCC).
+The Senior Director will be a thought leader directing the fundraising efforts in support of NYU Langone Health.
 The Senior Director will be charged with seeking principal gifts from grateful patients, grateful patient families, philanthropists, and other interested organizations in support of faculty, programs, and research.
 The Senior Director will collaborate with key stakeholders (faculty, NYULH administrators, development office professionals, and others) to develop a strategic fundraising plan and implement it to secure pace-setting, philanthropic support with a focus on 7- and 6-figure gifts.

-Develop and drive a strategic fundraising strategy in conjunction with PCC leadership
+Develop and drive a strategic fundraising strategy in conjunction with leadership.

-Work with the PCC Board to harness their interest and support, ensuring they are staffed with the knowledge and support to invite others to join them in NYULHs mission
+Work with the Board to harness their interest and support, ensuring they are staffed with the knowledge and support to invite others to join them in NYULH’s mission.

-Must have a Bachelors degree and 12 years of progressively responsible experience in complex development programs, preferably within a health care non-profit institution or cancer center/institute or higher education setting.
+Must have a Bachelor’s degree and 12 years of progressively responsible experience in complex development programs, preferably within a health care non-profit institution /center or higher education setting.

 Proven leadership, management, and organizational skills as well as experience in designing and executing comprehensive fundraising processes and procedures.